markusunger/200_OK_admin/case-study.md

 - the main data store (MongoDB)
 - the publish/subscribe message broker (Redis)

+![illustration of 200 OK's architecture]

 Separating the main API backend application from the web interface application was done for a number of reasons.
 First, it allowed a cleaner separation of concerns.
 The main application should be responsible for serving user API requests and not also for serving static web assets like HTML, CSS files or images.
 Secondly, both applications potentially have very different scaling needs.
 With both being separate, the whole web application could be further split up, for example to let a CDN serve all static assets and transform the application into a pure backend API.

 Routing requests to the correct application is one requirement already described earlier.
 Supporting SSL-encrypted traffic is another one, creating the need for either an SSL termination point or SSL support for both applications, as well as certification for all API subdomains.

 Splitting traffic by whether a request is targetted at an API or the web interface is done by an NGINX reverse proxy.
 It pattern matches for the existence of a subdomain in the hostname and forwards the request to either of the two applications.
 NGINX is also used as the termination point for all encrypted traffic since all traffic after that point is routed internally behind the same public IP address.
 TLS certification itself is acquired via a wildcard certificate from Let's Encrypt, covering all (sub-)domains and providing encryption for both the APIs and the web interface.

-(TODO: add architecture information once decision about dockerized deployment is final)
+(TODO: add more architecture information once decision about dockerized deployment is final)

 ## Future Work